 Funder: Health Resources and Services Administration

-Summary: Supports the development of new, accredited, sustainable rural physician residency programs to improve rural healthcare access and address physician shortages.
+Summary: Supports the development of new, accredited, sustainable rural physician residency programs to address workforce shortages in rural communities.